 We follow the OCR syllabus, taught over two years.
-The A Level consists of coursework followed by examination at the end of the two years.
-This study is exciting and includes Renaissance, Restoration and Dystopian literature.
+The A Level consists of coursework followedby examination at the end of the two years.
+This study is exciting and includes Renaissance, Restoration and Gothic literature.
 A student who embarks on this course will learn to read and discuss texts in much depth, considering the philosophical and political impact of the writing.
-They will also be able to read critically, formulate logical arguments and communicate clearly.